 Cancer Research UK is the largest independent funder of cancer research in Europe and the world’s leading charity dedicated to cancer research.
 CRUK is committed to providing funding to research through a variety of mechanisms, from small pots of seed funding to larger programmatic and career development awards, as well as through funding infrastructure and international consortia.

-If you are considering apply for funding from CRUK, or wish to discuss potential funding routes, please contact the CRUK Imperial Centre to discuss your project and we will strive to help you prepare your application or for interview.
+If you are considering apply for funding from CRUK, or wish to discuss potential funding routes, please Chloe Stockford to discuss your project and we will strive to help you prepare your application or for interview.

 Upcoming CRUK Funding Deadlines:

 - Clinical Trial Award: 18 February 2021

 - Discovery Programme Foundation Awards: 18 March 2021

 - Early Detection and Diagnosis Primer Award: 18 March 2021

 - Early Detection and Diagnosis Programme Award: 11 March 2021

 - Prevention and Population Research Programme Awards: 11 March 2021